-De Haan, Hoofs, Elbers and Leseman (2013) followed two cohorts of preschoolers of low income immigrant families (N = 91), aged 3 and 4 years respectively at the start of the study, attending preschools and kindergarten classrooms in primary schools.
-Children were attending classrooms with or without an educational programme intended to increase language and pre-math skills, and classrooms with a socioeconomically mixed or mainly disadvantaged composition.
-Classroom observations were conducted to determine the amount of time spent to language, literacy and math activities initiated by the teacher.
-Using a cohort-sequential augmented latent growth analysis, the study showed positive effects of teacher-initiated language, literacy and math activities on children's growth in these skills over time, with effect sizes (standardized regression weights) ranging from .35 to .52 for teacher initiated academic activities and from .30 to .62 for classroom composition.
-Interestingly, working with or without an education programme did not explain the variance in teacher initiated activities, nor affect children's growth in academic skills, pointing to weak programme implementation.
+de Haan, Elbers, Hoofs, and Leseman (2013) followed two cohorts of preschoolers of low-income immigrant families (N = 91), aged three and four years at the start of the study, attending preschools and kindergarten classrooms in primary schools.
+Children were attending classrooms with or without an educational program intended to increase language and pre-math skills, and classrooms with a socioeconomically mixed or mainly disadvantaged composition.
+Classroom observations determined the amount of time spent on language, literacy and math activities initiated by the teacher.
+Using a cohort-sequential augmented latent growth analysis, the study showed positive effects of teacher-initiated language, literacy and math activities on children's growth in these skills over time, with effect sizes (standardized regression weights) ranging from 0.35 S.D. to 0.52 S.D. for teacher initiated academic activities and from 0.30 S.D. to 0.62 S.D. for classroom composition.
+Interestingly, working with or without an education program did not explain the variance in teacher initiated activities, nor affect children's growth in academic skills, pointing to weak program implementation.